Ericsciencer/ShuffleNet/README.md

 We used the CIFAR-10 dataset, a color image dataset that more closely approximates common objects.
 CIFAR-10 is a small dataset for recognizing common objects, compiled by Alex Krizhevsky and Ilya Sutskever.
 It contains RGB color images for 10 categories: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
 Each image is 32 × 32 pixels, with 6000 images per category.
 The dataset contains 50,000 training images and 10,000 test images.

 The dataset link is: https://www.cs.toronto.edu/~kriz/cifar.html

-It differs from common image storage formats, using binary-optimized storage.
-While we could recreate it as PNG or other image formats, that would result in a very large file size.
-Our focus is on neural networks, so we won't delve into a detailed analysis of the dataset here.

 ---
 ## 原文章 | Original article